Comparison of wave-structure interaction dynamics of a submerged cylindrical point absorber with three degrees of freedom using potential flow and computational fluid dynamics models: Comparison between Cummins and CFD models

-As can be seen in Fig.~\ref{fig_vorticity}, the 1-DOF buoy sheds vortices in an inclined direction, whereas the 2-DOF one sheds it in the vertical direction.
-This observation can be explained as follows.
-For the 1-DOF buoy, the vorticity generated at the surface of the buoy is transported by wave induced horizontal flow velocity $u$, along with a vertical flow produced by the heaving buoy.
-Therefore, the net transport of vorticity is in an inclined direction.
-For the 2-DOF (and also 3-DOF) buoy, the surge velocity of the buoy is out-of-phase (approximately by $\pi/2$) with the horizontal flow velocity.
-This can be seen in Fig.~\ref{fig_vorticity_surge_2dof}, which plots the undisturbed horizontal flow velocity at the center of the buoy, along with its surge velocity using Cummins model.
-Hence, the main component of the transport velocity is in the vertical direction for the 2-DOF buoy.
 For these simulations, the PTO coefficients are taken to be $k_{\text{PTO}} = 1995.2$ N/m and $b_{\text{PTO}} = 80.64$ N$\cdot$s/m.
-Increasing or decreasing these coefficients by a factor of 5 changed the phase difference between surge and horizontal velocities only slightly, suggesting that the 2- or 3-DOF buoy will shed vortices in the vertical direction irrespective of (physically reasonable) PTO coefficients.
+Increasing or decreasing these coefficients by a factor of five changed the phase difference between surge and horizontal velocities only slightly, suggesting that the 2- or 3-DOF buoy will shed vortices in the vertical direction irrespective of (physically reasonable) PTO coefficients.

 In our simulations we impose zero pressure boundary condition on the top boundary, which is taken rather close to the air-water interface to reduce the overall computational cost.
 Within this narrow space, the vortex structures in the air phase can reach the top boundary, especially when they are generated by waves of large amplitude.
-To reduce the boundary artifacts~\footnote{They do not affect the wave and buoy dynamics though.} observed in Fig.~\ref{fig_vorticity}, the top boundary could be modeled further away or a vorticity damping zone can be added near the boundary to dissipate the incoming vortex structures.
+To reduce the boundary artifacts~\footnote{They do not affect the wave and buoy dynamics though.} observed in Fig.~\ref{fig_vorticity}, the top boundary could be modeled further away or a vorticity damping zone can be added near the boundary to dissipate the incoming vortex structures. \REVIEW{At the bottom of the NWT, we use no-slip velocity boundary conditions.
+This produces a thin boundary layer region at the channel bottom, which can be observed in Fig.~\ref{fig_vorticity}.}